I work as a youth development mentor, shaping the minds and hearts of youngins while I try to let their free minds and disinhibited spirits shape me.

-I'm also good at parallel parking, reccomending books to people, wilderness/primitive skills, not having a circadian rhythm, photography, cooking, and avoiding small talk
+I'm also good at parallel parking, reccomending books to people, being empathetic, wilderness/primitive living skills, not having a circadian rhythm, photography, cooking, and avoiding small talk

-Alan Watts, Robert Anton Wilson, Alexander Shulgin, Kurt Vonnegut, Aldous Huxley
+Alan Watts, Robert Anton Wilson, Alexander Shulgin, Kurt Vonnegut, Aldous Huxley, Herman Hesse

 Here are some artists I have been listening to as of late: